ErpNetDocs/tech/modules/logistics/inventory/index.md

 #### Serial Numbers

-**Serial numbers** are assigned to items and tracked within documents.
+These are assigned to items and tracked within documents.

 Each serial number generates a unique entry upon its initial occurrence in a document.